confluentinc/schema-registry/docs/api.rst

 .. http:delete:: /subjects/(string: subject)/versions/(versionId: version)

-   deletes a specific version of the schema registered under this subject.
-This API is recommended to be used only in development environments or under extreme circumstances where-in, its required to delete a previously registered schema for compatibility purposes or re-register previously registered schema
+   Deletes a specific version of the schema registered under this subject.
+This only deletes the version and the schema id remains intact making it still possible to decode data using the schema id.
+This API is recommended to be used only in development environments or under extreme circumstances where-in, its required to delete a previously registered schema for compatibility purposes or re-register previously registered schema.

    :param string subject: Name of the subject
    :param versionId version: Version of the schema to be deleted.
 Valid values for versionId are between [1,2^31-1] or the string "latest". "latest" deletes the last registered schema under the specified subject.
 Note that there may be a new latest schema that gets registered right after this request is served.